opengauss-mirror/docs/content/en/docs/Developerguide/global-syscache-parameters.md

 -   **on**  indicates that the global system cache function is enabled.
 -   **off**  indicates that the global system cache function is disabled.

-**Default value**:  **on**
+**Default value**:  **off**

 You are advised to use this parameter together with the thread pool parameter.
 After this parameter is enabled, you are advised to set  **wal\_level**  of the standby nnode to  **hot\_standby**  or higher if you need to access the standby node.

 ## global\_syscache\_threshold<a name="section787511112134"></a>

 **Parameter description**: Specifies the maximum memory usage of the global system cache.
 If this parameter is set to a small value, memory is frequently evicted, and a large number of memory fragments cannot be recycled.
 As a result, memory control fails.
+This parameter takes effect only when the **enable\_global\_syscache** parameter is enabled.

 This parameter is a SIGHUP parameter.
 Set it based on instructions provided in  [Table 1](resetting-parameters.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

-The  **enable\_global\_syscache**  parameter must be enabled.

 **Value range**: an integer ranging from 16384 to 1073741824.
 The unit is KB.